-As your freshman year draws to a close, you’ll take an important professional step and declare a concentration in one of seven principal fields of business.
-D’Amore-McKim students who concentrate in finance, will be prepared for careers in financial management, security analysis, investment management, private equity, venture capital, financial consulting, risk management with corporations, insurance companies and other financial institutions.
+As your freshman year draws to a close, you’ll take an important professional step and declare a concentration in at least one of our principal fields of business.
+D’Amore-McKim students who concentrate in Finance, will be prepared for careers in financial management, security analysis, investment management, private equity, venture capital, financial consulting, risk management with corporations, insurance companies and other financial institutions.

 Changes on the financial scene, rising securities prices, fluctuating inflation and interest rates, and scarcity of capital have created an awareness that financial knowledge is essential to the effective management of business firms.
 Focus your studies in one or more of the following areas: corporate finance, investments and portfolio analysis, financial risk management, and real estate.
 Study how economic systems operate and how money markets work within those systems; learn how to analyze economic trends and the movement and distribution of money.

 Find the full set of Finance concentration requirements in Northeastern’s Course Catalog.
-Concentrations are taken as a complement to one of the business degree programs offered.
+Concentrations are taken as a complement to one of the business degree programs offered, including the BS in Business Administration and the BS in International Business.
 Upperclassmen: Please consult the Course Catalog appropriate to your class year and your academic advisor to ensure your coursework is on track.

 Finance stood out to me as a complex and interesting field to study.
 I wanted to know what the stock market was, what it does, and why it is important.
 I was eager to understand the science of money.Ntsoaki Rampa, BSBA’17